Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Abstract

 \section{Abstract}

-We study photoexcitations in small Hubbard clusters of up to 12 sites, some of which show an increase of the double occupation after the electric field pulse through impact ionization.
-Here, the time-dependent electromagnetic field is introduced through a Peierls substitution and the time evolution is calculated by exact diagonalization with commutator-free Magnus integrators.
-As a tool to better analyze the out-of-equilibrium dynamics, we generalize the Loschmidt amplitude.
-This way, we are able to resolve which many-body energy eigenstates are responsible for impact ionization and which show pronounced changes in the double occupation and spin energy.
-This analysis reveals that the loss of spin energy is of little importance for impact ionization.
+We study photoexcitations in small Hubbard clusters of up to 12 sites.
+After the electric field pulse some of these clusters show an increase of the double occupation through impact ionization.
+We treat the time-dependent electromagnetic field classically and calculate time evolution by exact diagonalization.
+As a tool for better analyzing the out-of-equilibrium dynamics, we generalize the Loschmidt amplitude.
+This way, we are able to resolve which many-body energy eigenstates are responsible for impact ionization and which ones show pronounced changes in the double occupation and spin energy.
+Our analysis reveals that the increase of spin energy is of little importance for impact ionization.
 We further demonstrate that, for one-dimensional chains, the optical conductivity has a characteristic peak structure originating solely from vertex corrections.